Conference of Presidents makes changes to the synod convention

 All delegates still will be assigned to floor committees.
 Each floor committee will have a chairman, a secretary, and lay representative appointed by the synod praesidium.
 These committees will meet via Zoom in early July to discuss their assigned area of the Book of Reports and Memorials as well as to discuss broader issues such as the ministry financial plan, memorials, bylaw changes, and the pension issue.
 Synodical area of ministry advisors (representatives) will attend the appropriate floor committee virtual meeting and present any necessary information.
 The committees will formulate their reports and resolutions and submit them for editing and formatting prior to the convention.

-Only the chairmen, secretaries, and one designated layman from each floor committee will attend the convention in person.
+Only the chairmen, secretaries, and two designated layman from each floor committee will attend the convention in person.
 This means only 50 to 60 delegates will meet in person instead of the normal 400.
 These in-person delegates will be authorized by their floor committees to vote on behalf of those who will not attend in person.
 The number of advisory delegates also will be limited.
 There will be no displays other than unmanned displays of synodical areas of ministry.

 All elections will take place electronically prior to the convention, with voting open to all delegates.

 The convention itself will be run as normal, with opening worship on Monday evening.
 The number of special presentations will be limited.
 With elections already completed and resolutions prepared ahead, it’s likely the work of the convention will be completed in two days, Tuesday and Wednesday.